 You should ask the carriers you use how prepared they will be for the ELD mandate and what impact it will have on their operations.
 Even some smaller companies that remain in business may have to raise shipping rates to cover the expense.

 Companies should also use the next year to find shipping alternatives.
-Using a freight service provider like Freightquote will minimize the impact of the ELD mandate.
+Using a freight service provider like Freightquote by C.H.
+Robinson will minimize the impact of the ELD mandate.
 They create sufficient capacity with contracted carriers and negotiate rates so that costs will not significantly increase if in fact there is a decline in overall trucking capacity.

 Do you have a shipment to book?